The Nakayama functor and its completion for Gorenstein algebras: The Nakayama functor and its completion

 The Nakayama functor is a standard tool in representation theory of Artin algebras.
 For instance, the functor interchanges projective and injective modules, thereby providing an efficient method to compute the Auslander-Reiten translate of a finitely generated module \cite{Gabriel:1980}.
 In this section we discuss the extension of the Nakayama functor from modules to the homotopy category of injectives.

-Throughout the rest of this work we say that a ring $A$ is a \emph{finite $R$-algebra}, or that it is a \emph{finite algebra over $R$}, to mean that \begin{enumerate} \item $R$ is a commutative noetherian ring; \item $A$ is an $R$-algebra, that is to say, there is a map of rings $R\to A$ whose image is in the centre of $A$; \item $A$ is finitely generated as an $R$-module. \end{enumerate} These conditions imply that $A$ is a noetherian ring, finitely generated as a module over its centre, which is thus also noetherian.
+Throughout the rest of this work we say that a ring $A$ is a \emph{finite $R$-algebra} if \begin{enumerate} \item $R$ is a commutative noetherian ring; \item $A$ is an $R$-algebra, that is to say, there is a map of rings $R\to A$ whose image is in the centre of $A$; \item $A$ is finitely generated as an $R$-module. \end{enumerate} These conditions imply that $A$ is a noetherian ring, finitely generated as a module over its centre, which is thus also noetherian.
 Hence $A$ is a finite algebra over its centre.
 When $A$ is a finite $R$-algebra, so is the opposite ring $\op A$.

 Let $A$ be a finite $R$-algebra.
 Following Buchweitz~\cite[\S7.6]{Buchweitz:1986}, which in turn is inspired by the terminology in commutative algebra, we call the $A$-bimodule

 the \emph{dualising bimodule} of the $R$-algebra $A$.
 It is finitely generated as an $A$-module, on either side.
 Extending the terminology from the context of finite dimensional algebras over fields we call